LUSHDigital/microservice-aggregator-transport/README.md

 Before you can create a cloud service you need to ensure the following config options are set (explicitly or via environment variables):

+* `transport.branch` - The CI branch.
+For example master.
 * `transport.domain` - The top level domain of the service environment.
 * `transport.gateway_uri` - The URI of the API gateway.
 * `transport.environment` - The CI environment.
 For example dev or staging.

 Then for each cloud service, you must define:

-* `transport.services.cloud.SERVICE_NAME` - The URI of the cloud service.
+* `transport.services.cloud.SERVICE_NAME.uri` - The URI of the cloud service.
 * `transport.auth.SERVICE_NAME.email` - The email address of a service account used to access the cloud service.
 * `transport.auth.SERVICE_NAME.password` - The password of a service account used to access the cloud service.

+You can also optionally specify a version of a service:

+* `transport.services.cloud.SERVICE_NAME.version` - The version of the cloud service.

 Then you can define your service:
 ```php